15-Year-Old Wheeler Trigg O'Donnell in Growth Spurt

 The firm has quadrupled in size since it opened its doors with 19 lawyers in February 1998.
 Over the years, the addition of lawyers with diverse practices and industry backgrounds has resulted in a strong and deep base of experience.
 Today, Trial Tested™ WTO handles trials, appeals, arbitrations, and related areas of complex civil litigation, including class actions and multidistrict litigation, often as national or regional trial counsel, for many of the nation's best-known companies in a wide variety of industries and litigation practice areas.

-In the past year, WTO has welcomed of counsel lawyers Reid Neureiter, Allison Cohn, and Michael Song; associates Anthony Barbe, Nathan Bruggeman, Cara Dearman, Benjamin Delanghe, Ellen Herzog, Elizabeth Johnston, Cedric Logan, Mark Lyda, Nathan Murphy, and Thomas Werge; and staff counsel Carlo Bonavita, Anne Mangiardi, Daniel McParland, Kasey Meyer, Rebecca Graves Payne, Kimberly Still, Barbara Vaught, and Jeri Wettestad.
+In the past year, WTO has welcomed of counsel lawyers Reid Neureiter, Allison Cohn, and Michael Song; associates Anthony Barbe, Nathan Bruggeman, Cara Dearman, Ellen Herzog, Elizabeth Johnston, Cedric Logan, Mark Lyda, Nathan Murphy, and Thomas Werge; and staff counsel Carlo Bonavita, Anne Mangiardi, Daniel McParland, Kasey Meyer, Rebecca Graves Payne, Kimberly Still, Barbara Vaught, and Jeri Wettestad.
 See short bios below for the of counsel and associate attorneys.

 Reid Neureiter joined the firm from Husch Blackwell and Jacobs Chase, where he was a partner and head of litigation.
 At WTO, his practice will focus on complex commercial litigation and class actions.
 He has practiced in Denver since 1996, when he moved to the city to serve as court-appointed defense counsel in the trial of Terry Lynn Nichols, a defendant in the Oklahoma City bombing case.
 Neureiter graduated Order of the Coif from the University of Texas School of Law where he was the associate editor of the Texas Law Review.